olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 Application Test Input
 ----------------------

-Each test scripts directory should contain a test input file named *rgt_test_input.ini*.
+Each test's *Scripts* directory should contain a test input file named *rgt_test_input.ini*.
 The test input file contains information that is used by the OTH to build, submit, and check the results of application tests.
 The test input file follows the Python3 `configparser <https://docs.python.org/3/library/configparser.html>`_ file format.
 The fields in the ``[DEFAULT]`` section can be used in the other sections of the configuration file and are useful for defining a variable that is re-used in multiple sections.
 All the fields in the ``[Replacements]`` section can be used in the job script template and will be replaced when creating the batch script (see :ref:`job-script-template` section below).
 Variables in ``[Replacements]`` cannot be referenced from ``[EnvVars]``.
 The fields in the ``[EnvVars]`` section allow you to set environment variables that all stages of your test will be able to use.
-See :ref:`best-practices` section for recommendations on when to use EnvVars or Replacements.
+See :ref:`best-practices` section for recommendations on when to use EnvVars vs Replacements.

 .. note::